LucianoBuhler/task3/readme.md

 ## Description

-This project was developed in NODE.JS using the EXPRESS framework, ANGULAR.JS using Google's Natural Language API​ to analizing sentiments in a informed sentence.
+This project was developed in NODE.JS, EXPRESS framework, ANGULAR.JS using Google's Natural Language API to analizing sentiments in a informed sentence.

 ## Configuration
 This application was developed in Ubuntu 16.04.
-The configuration below is for this.
+The configuration below is for Linux Ubuntu.

- #Step-by-Step#
+  # Step-by-Step

 // In Terminal
-// Update your package repository list
+// Update your list in a package repository
 $ sudo apt-get update

 // Install NODEJS
 $ sudo apt-get install nodejs

-// Install NPM, the package manager of NODEJS.
+// Install NPM, the NODEJS package manager.
 $ sudo apt-get install npm

-// install EXPRESS framework in global and one generator to create structures and files
+// Install EXPRESS framework in global and one generator to create project structure and files.
-// of project
 $ npm install -g express express-generator@4

-// this command create the project with your structure and files.
-In place of <projectName>,
-//enter with a name to them
+// This command create this project structure and files with name <projectName>.
+You need to change the name.
+This command create the package.json file with the project pendences in the project folder.
 $ express <projectName> -e ejs

-// to install the EJS library
+// To install the EJS library.
 $ npm install EJS

-// the last command created the package.json file with the pendences of the project.
-//In folder created 'ProjectName' type
+// Write in Terminal, in created folder 'ProjectName' to install pendences of package.JSON
 $ npm install

-// and to run the server
-$ npm start

-// To install the Google library to connect with Cloud like a service in the current folder
+// To install the Google library to connect with Google's Natural Language API in the current folder, write:
 $ npm install @google-cloud/language --save

-// And set the variable GOOGLE_APPLICATION_CREDENTIALS with the absolut path of credentials
-// JSON file generated in https://console.cloud.google.com/apis/credentials
+// And set the variable GOOGLE_APPLICATION_CREDENTIALS with the absolut path of credentials JSON file generated in https://console.cloud.google.com/apis/credentials
 $ export GOOGLE_APPLICATION_CREDENTIALS="<directory path>/Navomi_Task3-c2b8183b19e9.json"

+// Start the server.
+$ npm start

 ## Files
-// all the structure of this project was generated in EXPRESS framework in this way. create : express_example create : express_example/package.json create : express_example/app.js
+// All the structure of this project was generated in EXPRESS framework. create : express_example create : express_example/package.json create : express_example/app.js